Kellie Stecher, MD Feature

 What’s the one or two accomplishments that you’re proud of?

 I was the first girl to hit an out of the park home run for Appleton North High School.
 I was able to keep both of my kids alive through their infancy.
-When my daughter was a newborn I ended up donating milk and was able to provide milk for a her, a set of twins, an adopted baby, and helped supplement for a premature baby as well.
+When my daughter was a newborn, I ended up donating milk and was able to provide milk for her, a set of twins, an adopted baby, and helped supplement for a premature baby as well.
 It was really cool to be able to provide them with something they needed that they couldn’t do.
-I love seeing them all grow and its amazing that I got to be a part of their lives at such an amazing and important time.
+I love seeing them all grow and it’s amazing that I got to be a part of their lives at such an amazing and important time.

 What advice do you have for other up-and-coming leader medical professionals?